How Do I Love Thee?

 Summary of How Do I Love Thee?

-2. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /t/ in “Yet only part of my blood loves that memory” and the sound of /n/ in “yet never owned their own.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /t/ and the sound /l/ in “Yet only part of my blood loves that memory” and the sound of /n/ and the sound /r/ in “yet never owned their own.”

-3. Anaphora: It is a rhetorical device in which the first part of the first clause repeats in the next clause such as it is in the verses of this sonnet.
-“I love thee” is repeated several times that it seems its anaphoric use.
+- Anaphora: This sonnet uses a rhetorical device where the first part of the first clause is repeated in the next.
+“I love thee” is repeated several times, making it a good example of anaphoric usage.

 I love thee with a love I seemed to lose